-On April 7, 2011, at the Council´s annual meeting, the Founder amended the original version, initially with the name Akelius University Foundation dated April 4, 2007, and signed this charter under the laws of the Commonwealth of The Bahamas.
-The foundation council has on its meetings 16 April and 16 July 2012 decided to adopt the suggested modifications to the Charter.
+On December 4, 2017, at the Council meeting, the Founder amended the original version, initially with the name Akelius University Foundation dated April 4, 2007, and signed this charter under the laws of the Commonwealth of The Bahamas.
+The foundation council has on its meetings 4 December 2017 and 20 April 2018 decided to adopt the suggested modifications to the Charter.

 The Akelius Foundation

 a) is registered and domiciled in the Bahamas according to The Foundation Act, 2004, of The Commonwealth of The Bahamas.
 The Registrar issued Certificate Number 73F.
 The registered office of the Foundation is L.C.
 Hull & Co, P.O Box 20415, 700 Don MacKay Boulevard, Marsh Harbour, Bahamas.
 The secretary of the Foundation is attorney Rhonda Hull with the same address,

 b) is a legal entity that performs business and owns equities,